wikuskina/Get-your-host/README.md

 # Get-your-host
-Little program to get a host number / name
+Program allows to see host number / name, and copy it.
+For Windows.